K1rakishou/reactive-queue/README.md

 ### Example

-Add some elements in the queue then subscribe and resubscribe
+Add some elements to the queue then subscribe and resubscribe

 ```kotlin
 val queue = SingleSubscriberReactiveQueue.create<Int>()